adamkiss/LibFlourish/README.md

 # License

-My wrapper and the module file itself are licensed under [WTFPL](http://www.wtfpl.net/).
+Wrapper – the module itself are licensed under [WTFPL](http://www.wtfpl.net/) and were created by [Adam Kiss](http://adamkiss.com).
 Flourish classes are licensed under MIT License and created by [Will Bond](http://wbond.net/).
 Thanks Will.